derekherrerq/library-db/README.md

    ```

 2. **Environment Variables**
-   Create a `.env` file in the root directory and define the following environment variables required for database connection:
+   Create a `test.env` file in the root directory and define the following environment variables required for database connection:

    ```plaintext
    DB_HOST=